Penguins vs. Lightning Player Props Betting Odds

 Sidney Crosby Props

-Sidney Crosby has racked up 24 points this season, with 13 goals and 11 assists.
+Sidney Crosby has helped lead the attack for Pittsburgh this season with 15 goals and 11 assists.

 Crosby Recent Games